dpendery/jetti/README.md

 epCCOrderId must be the EP CC order ID.

 This is a convenience resource to GET an order and the shipment detail in a single request.

+Use the EP CC URLs to retrieve the fulfillment and item details.

 # Running Locally